Archive for the ‘Uncategorized’ Category

 “Hello.
 My name is Anthony Weiner and I’m running for Mayor of New York.
 Yes, I want to be the Big Apple’s Big Weiner.

-“I thank the Democratic Party for enabling me all of these years.
-I could not have become all that I symbolize today without the generous encouragement and support of the Democratic Party.
+“I thank the Democrat Party for enabling me all of these years.
+I could not have become all that I symbolize today without the generous encouragement and support of the Democrat Party.
 I also thank my wife for enabling me to be the kind of person I am.
 Her approval is what has allowed me to stay in this race and get closer to putting my hand on the keys to the city.
-The Democratic Party and my wife have freed me from the burdens of good character and common decency, allowing me to flagrantly engage in my own special brand of degeneracy without fear of moral recrimination or political consequences.
+The Democrat Party and my wife have freed me from the burdens of good character and common decency, allowing me to flagrantly engage in my own special brand of degeneracy without fear of moral recrimination or political consequences.
 Their support has never gone limp.
 For this I will always owe them my amazing political viability.

-“Standing fully erect before you today, I say that what City Hall needs is a 6-foot-5-inch Weiner thrust deep into the seat of government.
+“Standing fully erect before you today, I say that what City Hall needs is a 6-foot-5-inch Weiner thrust deeply into the seat of government.
 Not just any Weiner, but a Weiner that has performed before the entire world.
 A Weiner we all have come to know.

 “I say that when voters go into those little booths to stroke their ballots in private, I want them to stroke one for me.
 My new campaign slogan is simple and direct: ‘Stroke Weiner When You Vote.’